top of page

 (L-R) Aparna Basu (author and grand-daughter of Lallubhai), Chief guests Shri Narayan Desai and Shri Kumarpal Desai,

-Sudha Mehta (translator) and Nikhil Mehta (youngest grandchild of Lallubhai)
+Sudha Nikhil Mehta (translator) and Nikhil Mehta (publisher and youngest grandchild of Lallubhai)

 bottom of page